fiskaltrust/release-notes/documentation/sprint-81.md

 ### :new:New

-- We published an onboarding presentation for poscreators which are interested into fiskaltrust compliance as a service solution.
+- We published a [lead presentation for poscreators](https://docs.fiskaltrust.cloud/doc/productdescription-de-doc/for-poscreators/README.html#lead-pr%C3%A4sentation) which are interested into fiskaltrust compliance as a service solution.
+It is intended to provide an overview of the fiskaltrust solution and to show a possible way of integration into the POS System of the POS Creators.
+Potential customers can also use our presentation internally in their company to inform their colleagues about the fiskaltrust solution.

 ### :repeat:Updates